 mysql -h <MySQL host> -P <MySQL port> -u <MySQL username> -D <MySQL database name> -p --skip-column-names --raw < mysql_to_redis.sql | redis-cli -h <Redis host> --pipe -a <Redis password>

-- If you do not have any password, you do not need to set this option.
+- If no password is set, you do not need to specify this parameter.

-- To improve security, you can enter -p and do not have the password following this option.
-You can run the command and then enter the password according to the command-line interface (CLI) prompt.
+- For higher security, you can enter only -p, run the command, and then enter the password as requested by the prompt.

 Mysqlpwd233 --skip-column-names The column name is not written into the query result.
 No value is required. --raw The output column value is not escaped.
-No value is required. -h Specifies the endpoint of ApsaraDB for Redis.Note This is the -h option following
+No value is required. -h The URL that is used to access the Redis database.Note This is the -h option that follows

-errorsindicates the number of errors that occur when the system runs the command, and
+errorsindicates the number of errors that the system returns, and

 repliesindicates the number of responses the system returns.
 If the value of

 repliesequals the number of items in the MySQL table, the migration is completed.